AI Academy

 We are going to try out one of the latest, small models from Meta (the company that owns Facebook).

-Run the commands below to download the llama3.2 model.
+Run the commands below to download the llama3.2:1b model.
+(Don't forget the 1b!
+Otherwise you'll pull the 3b version by default.)

 ollama serve